Automated Architecture Synthesis for Arbitrarily Structured Neural Networks: Methodology

 \subsection{Backward Process}

-In this section, we introduce the backward process of our model.
-Firstly, let the gradient of the output be the gradient of the meta value of the last level.
-The loss of the model denote as $\widehat{N}^{n}$.
-We calculate the node gradient for the real value of the $i$th level as: The meta value of $\widehat{N}^i$ is calculated by using the real value of $N^{i-1}$ according to the system of equations.
+To determine the gradient of the nodes in the neural module, we consider the gradient of the output as the last layer $\nabla X^m = \nabla Y$.
+The same as the Forward Process, the nodes' gradients also interact with each other.
+Note that, each node has been processed by the activation functions.
+Then, we treat the gradient of the nodes in the graph as variables within the following system of equations.

-Then, to get the value of $d(\widehat{N}^{i-1})$, we need to consider the nodes as the variables in the system of equations.
-For convenient, we introduce operator $C^i$ to represent the derivatives for the $i$th level, which can be expressed as: where $W^i$ is the adjacency matrix of the clique in the $i$th level, $diag(W^i)$ is the diagonal matrix of $W^i$, $eye(W^i)$ is the identity matrix whose size is the same as that of $w^i$, and operator $C^i$ represents the transfer of other nodes for each node in the clique according to the system of equations.
-In the clique, the identity matrix is for the node itself.

-According to the system of equations, the meta value of a node is connected to its real value through the diagonal matrix of $W^i$.
-Note that each node is calculated by using the activation function $f$.
-As a result, after the transfer through the bidirectional complete graph, the gradient of the meta value of the nodes becomes:

-Now, we have got the gradient of the meta value as well as that of the real value of each node.
-Finally, the gradient weight of the fully connected level $W^{i(i+1)}$ between the $i$th and $(i+1)$th level can be expressed as: Now, we need to calculate the gradient of $W^i$ for the clique in the $i$th level.
-According to the system of equations, we need to consider the weights of all the connected nodes.
-For any $j$th node in the clique, its connected weight is the $j$th column of the matrix.
-Similarly, for convenient, we introduce the following operator: which can be found in the system of equations.
-Then, by the gradient of real value of the $j$th node $n^i_j$ in $N^i$, the following becomes the corresponding gradient of the clique:
+Finally, we can compute the gradient of the edges of our NM.
+First, for the gradient of the edges in the complete graph $\mathcal{G}$, according to the system of equations, we need to consider the gradient of each node.
+For any $j$th node in the graph, the weights of the incoming arc are represented by the $j$th($1 \leq j \leq p$) column of its adjacency matrix.
+For convenience, we introduce the following operator: This operator is derived from the system of equations in the forward process.
+Then, by the gradient of the $j$th node, its corresponding gradient for $W^T_{:j},1 \leq j \leq p$ in $\widetilde{\mathcal{G}}$ can be formulated as follows: